How To Encourage Children to Love Science in School

 3. Allow them to play video games

-Video games such as Minecraft will introduce the virtual world to the kid and nurture their interest in the science of coding.
+Video games such as Minecraft will introduce the virtual world to kids and nurture their interest in the science of coding.
 Not all games will teach your kid the language of programming, but there are many that will.
-Help the kid to choose the right ones.
+Help your child choose the right ones.
+You may also want to check out these game applications that can help boost their mind.

-Video games come across as an excellent way of enhancing your child’s problem-solving skills.
 Skills such as negotiating, customizing player qualities, and different game levels equip children with the needed skills for progression to higher levels.
 Such qualities come across as necessary in later life.
+Therefore, video games come across as an excellent way of enhancing your child’s problem-solving skills.
+The key to a healthy well rounded life is balance between work and play.
+This includes a balance between computer play and physical play, developing both mind and body.

 4. Help them keep up with the latest discoveries